ZhuangLab/storm-analysis/sa_library/README.txt

  i3togrid.py - For histogramming (or gridding) localizations that are stored in Insight3 format binary files.

+ ia_utities_c.py - A python interface to the C ia_utilities library.

  imagecorrelation.py - For correlating images (or image stacks) to determine their offset in XY (and possibly Z).

+ multi_fit_c.py - A python interface to the C multi_fit library.

  parameters.py - For parsing simple xml files such as those that describe how to perform the analysis.

  readinsight3.py - For reading Insight3 format binary files.

+ readhres.py - For reading hres format binary files.

  regfilereader.py - For reading transformation files generated with the ImageJ MultiStackReg plugin.
 These transformations can be applied to